rrolt/activehelper/README.md

 	'Active'  => 'Digithis\Activehelper\ActiveFacade',

 ###How to use
-Create a link and its active status
+Create a link and its current state :

 ```php
 echo Active::link('users', URL::to('users'), 'Show all users');
 ```
-This means that if the current request is `users`, your link `Show all users` will have an `.active` class
+This means that if the current request is `users`, class for link is `.active`

-You can add several more routes as a first parameter, for exemple :
+Add several more routes as a first parameter :

 ```php
 echo Active::link(array('users', 'user/add', 'user/edit'), URL::to('users'), 'Show all users');
 ```

-You can also use `*` as a pattern or exclude routes with `not:`, for exemple :
+Use `*` as a pattern or exclude routes with `not:` :

 ```php
 echo Active::link(array('user*','not:user/edit'), URL::to('users'), 'Show all users');
 ```
-Which means that if the request starts with `user` but is not `user/edit`, the link has an `.active` class
+This means that if the request begins with `user` but is not `user/edit`, class for link is `.active`

-You can also set your own attributes if you want, for exemple :
+Set your own attributes if you wish :

 ```php
 echo Active::link(array('group*','not:groups*'), URL::to('group'), 'Show group', array('id' => 'mycustomid'));